bcefarmer/day-planner/README.md

 The day-planning app allows a user to create a schedule for the current day, and to have these events save to local storage.

 #LANGUAGES USED:
 HTML (Bootstrap Framework), CSS, Javascript/jQuery.
+This app also uses the Moment.js library for easier date-parsing.

 #METHODOLOGIES:
 This app's functionality comes from creating and saving events to local storage as JSON objects.
 Because the number of these events is necessarily limited by the amount of hours in a workday, this programs saves ALL events in an array on each save.

 Instead of utilizing a button on the main scheduler layout, the user is guided to a modal window to create and/or edit an event.
 This is because there's a HIGH chance a user might forget to press a save button were it included on the main layout.
-The modal window guides (aka, forces) the user to either save, or cancel the event before progressing to anything else.
+The modal window guides the user to either save, or cancel the event before progressing to anything else.

 DETAILS